warrant-dev/warrant/README.md

 ## Features

 - A real-time, low latency `check` API to perform access checks in your application at runtime (e.g. _is `user:A editor of tenant:X`?_)
-- A real-time `query` API to query and audit access rules for a given subject or object (e.g. _`which users in tenant:1 have access to object:A?`_)
 - Built-in support for roles & permissions (RBAC) + API endpoints to create and manage custom roles & permissions from your application
 - Built-in support for multi-tenant access control
   - Define roles, permissions, access rules, etc. _per tenant_